 The Board may request information from third parties, including the customers, competitors and suppliers of the parties, and other persons connected with the merger or acquisition.
 The Board uses this power especially to define the market and determine the market shares of the parties.
 Third parties, including the customers and competitors of the parties, and other persons concerned with the merger or acquisition, may request a hearing from the Board during the investigation, subject to the condition that they prove their legitimate interest.
 They may also challenge the Board's decision on the transaction before the competent judicial tribunal, again subject to the condition that they prove their legitimate interest.
 The Board may grant conditional clearance and make the clearance subject to the parties observing certain structural or behavioural remedies, such as divestiture, ownership unbundling, account separation and right of access.
-The number of conditional clearances has increased significantly in recent years.

 Final decisions of the Board, including its decisions on interim measures and fines, can be submitted for judicial review before administrative courts.
-The appellants may make a submission by filing an appeal within 60 days of the parties' receipt of the Board's reasoned decision.
+The plaintiff may initiate a lawsuit within 60 days of the parties' receipt of the Board's reasoned decision.

 Decisions of the Board are considered as administrative acts.
-Filing an appeal does not automatically stay the execution of the Board's decision; however, at the request of the plaintiff, the court may decide to stay the execution.
+Filing a lawsuit does not automatically stay the execution of the Board's decision; however, at the request of the plaintiff, the court may decide to stay the execution.
 The court will stay the execution of the challenged act only if execution of the decision is likely to cause irreparable damage and there is a prima facie reason to believe that the decision is highly likely to violate the law.